About Egg Well Farm

 Egg Well Farm is committed to making breeds available to the public that are sometimes difficult to find and we hope to educate the public about the many facets of owning a chicken other than for consumption.

 We have a vision to save chicken breeds that are on the critical, watch, or threatened list of the Heritage Livestock Conservancy.
 We also carry some of our own favorite breeds, and we treat each one of our guys and gals like pets.
-And as much as is humanly possible, we pick up each one as often as we can to cuddle.
+And as much as is humanly possible, our children, grandmas, grandpas, aunts and uncles pick up each one as often as we can to cuddle.
 We pamper our flocks as much as our time and energy allow.
-We enjoy giving them treats like bread, can corn, table scraps, and mealworms.
+We enjoy giving them treats like fresh vegetables, keifer, table scraps, and mealworms.
 Because they’re pampered our flocks run to greet us every time we go to their lots.
 Unless you have your own pampered flock, you cannot imagine how much joy this brings.

 We work diligently to keep their coops and lots clean.
 One of the things we hear a lot is that “Your farm doesn’t stink”.
 I’m always amazed at that statement and sad at the same time.
 Chickens are basically clean animals.
 Unlike dogs and cats, you can recycle their manure to fertilize gardens whether vegetable or flower gardens.
 We clean coops once a week during the winter months, and in the summer only once every two weeks.

 We are the Muse family.
 We have four children ages 12, 15, 17, and 18.
 Our farm consists of grandparents, moms, grandchildren, and uncles and we operate from our own property.
 We have 11 acres, and we have rabbits we sell as well chickens, mealworms, and fertile eggs.